Body Presencing Hologram

 The Future: How Perspective Leads to Acceptance

-Self-acceptance is the ability to truly love oneself just as one is.
-This True self-acceptance includes our shadow side as well as our light side to surface.
-We get to this place step by step and by fully being in the present.
+Self-acceptance is the ability to love oneself just as one is true.
+This True self-acceptance includes our shadow side as well as our light side to the surface.
+We get to this place step by step and by fully being present.

 The Past: Lost

 Feeling lost is often an indicator that we have lost something important.
-We have lost a connection to ourselves, to others, or to the light which shows us our way.
-We get lost when we forget to listen to our own guided small voice inside.
-We get lost when we don’t know how to listen to our voice or we listen to much to someone else’s voice.
+We have lost a connection to ourselves, others, or the light that shows us our way.
+We need to remember to listen to our own guided small voice inside.
+We get lost when we do not know how to listen to our voice or we listen too much to someone else’s voice.

-Maybe we have been told by others all our lives what we should do.
-We felt we had to follow and listen to our parents and others in our community.
-Maybe we also didn’t have a chance, in order to survive, to develop our own voice; yet it is waiting inside of us for us to give it voice.
+We may have been told by others all our lives what we should do.
+We felt we had to follow and listen to our parents and community members.
+We also did not have a chance to survive to develop our voice, yet it is waiting inside of us for us to give it a voice.

-This requires learning to be nurtured; especially if we didn’t experience it from our mother and father or caretakers.
-Nurturing enables us to grow inside and to listen more fully to our own voice which tells us who we really are and how to truly connect with others.
-Being lost can actually lead us to the present and to real inner growth.
+This requires learning to be nurtured, especially if we did not experience it from our mother and father or caretakers.
+Nurturing enables us to grow inside and listen more fully to our voice, which tells us who we are and how to connect with others truly.
+Being lost can lead us to the present and real inner growth.

 Click to hear meditation on self nurturing